earvienne305/unblink/README.md

 # Unblink

 Unblink is a camera monitoring application that runs AI vision models on your camera streams in real-time.
+Key features:

+- 👀 Object detection with D-FINE
+- 🤓 Contextual understanding with SmolVLM2
-It features object detection with D-FINE, contextual understanding with SmolVLM2, and intelligent search capabilities across your video feeds.
+- 🔎 Intelligent search across your video feeds.

 ## Getting Started